laelbarlow/amoebae/README.md

    instructions](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html)
    on the snakemake website.
 If conda cannot be installed, then snakemake can be installed in a Python virtual environment.
+You will need a few additional
+   dependencies:
+    - cookiecutter
+    - matplotlib
+    - numpy
+    - graphviz
+    - requests
+    - pulp

-You will need a few additional dependencies, which can be installed at the same time.
+   These can be installed at the same time as snakemake.
 For example, after installing [mamba](https://github.com/mamba-org/mamba) using conda, you can run the following command to create an environment for running snakemake:
 ```